There’s a lot of misunderstandings and ‘un-truths’ about mobile homes and manufactured homes.

 Seriously though, NO!
 There’s no way storms, wind, rain or snow can be attracted to a certain type of home.
 It’s mother nature, she hates us all equally and without prejudiced.

-Here’s what MHOA has to say about it all:
+Here’s what NMHOA has to say about it all:

 Reality: Hurricane Andrew struck the southern tip of Florida and the Gulf Coast regions of Louisiana in late August 1992 with devastating winds in excess of 150 miles-per-hour.
 The third strongest hurricane ever to strike the United States, Andrew was designated a Category 4.
 Thousands of homes, both site built and manufactured, suffered extensive damage and destruction from the force of the storm.